Deo Gracias Fresco

-The Deo Gracias Fresco in the Heiligen Geist Kirche (1326) in Wismar is a fresco that depicts a mathematical-logical puzzle made up of letters.
-The Latin phrase Deo Gracias (in the Medieval Latin spelling gracias instead of gratias; means "thanks to God") can be read in 504 ways.
+The Deo Gracias Fresco in the Heiligen Geist Kirche (1326) in Wismar is a fresco on lime plaster that depicts a combinatorial puzzle made up of 99 letters.
+The Latin phrase Deo Gracias (in the Medieval Latin spelling gracias instead of gratias; means "thanks be to God") can be read in 504 ways.
 In a hospital church, the riddle can be understood both as a praise to God and as a remedy.
 The representation of praise as a puzzle and a learning aid for abstract thinking is unusual and therefore valuable.

-It is so far unique in Germany.
+No other frescoes of this kind have been found in Germany.